31 March 2023

-April Gardening Tips
+April Gardening Jobs

-Gardening Basics in April
+Basic Gardening Jobs in April

 April is the time to begin weed control, clear away the last of the winter debris and look towards the lawn, it's the perfect time to patch in or lay a whole new green carpet.
 Be careful when mowing this month, it's important to use a high cut as the earth is often still moist from the spring showers and it allows the grass to grow stronger for a more consistent lawn throughout the year.

-Another top April Gardening Tip is to grow salad vegetables, simply sow the seeds in 4 to 6 inch rows, water and harvest as required.
+Another top April Gardening Tip is to grow salad vegetables, simply sow the seeds in 4 to 6-inch rows, water and harvest as required.
 For smaller gardens, it's ideal to sow salad seeds in pots or boxes by the back door, ideal for grabbing fresh produce straight to the table.
 April is also the beginning of the asparagus season.

 Ever popular rambling and climbing roses need tying in, and tree ties across all garden plants should be checked over to ensure there are no abrasions to the trunk, leaving room for growth in new ties - one of the most important April Gardening Tips to note down.

 It's important to deadhead tulips and beloved daffodils at the end of April, remembering to allow the foliage to die back naturally.